syncfusion-content/wpf-docs/wpf/PivotGrid/RTL-support.md

 {% endhighlight %}

-Else if through **Code-Behind**, please refer the below code snippet.
+Else if you want to achieve this through *Code-behind*, please refer the below code sample.

 {% highlight C# %}